jeanlouisnico/CWatM-spinetoolbox/docs/getting_started.md

 # Getting Started
 ## Before running the workflow

 This workflow does not come with CWatM.
 Therefore, to use this workflow, you will need to get the CWatM model on your local machine as well.
-The model is well documented and tutorials are available on YouTube to learn how to install it with its dependency.
+The model is well documented and tutorials are available on [YouTube](https://www.youtube.com/@MikhailSmilovic) to learn how to install it with its dependency.

-Prior to get the workflow working:
+### Python

+The best way to interact with the different packages is to work in a virtual environment in e.g. miniconda.

+### SpineToolbox

+Make sure you have installed [SpineToolbox](https://github.com/spine-tools/Spine-Toolbox/) as instructed and you are using the latest version of SpineToolbox.
+The recommended way is to install it using the binary file.
+In this examples, we are using the Git repository but it does not change the workflow setup.

 1. Make sure you have installed SpineToolbox as instructed and you are using the latest version of SpineToolbox.
 2. you are using Spine Database API
-3. You have cloned CWatM locally in your machine in a separate folder
-4. You have git and miniconda installed

-## Setting up the workflow
+### CWatM

+The best way to interact with CWatM is to clone or fork the git version of the [repository](https://github.com/iiasa/CWatM).

+CWatM model -

+As described in the CWatM instructions to run the model, it is best to download all necessary versions for 30, 5 arcmin and weather data.
+This is then to be changed in the path to locate where those folders will be downloaded.

+### FlexTool

+TBD

+### CWatM-SpineToolbox

 1. using miniconda, create an environment where workflow and CWatM libraries and other dependencies can be installed.